Once more into the fray. Into the last good fight I’ll ever know. Live and die on this day.

 The vast majority of Konami’s area is taken up by Pro Evolution Soccer 2014, and a giant screen showing the Metal Gear Solid V demo.
 My guide for this tour is a skinny blonde kid intern who, bless his heart for trying, doesn’t game, and just has a handful of notes to read off on each of the games.
 Metal Gear Solid V isn’t shown outside of this.
 So there’s only one reason to be here.

 We start off in Gabriel/Dracula’s keep.
 He’s incredibly bored.
 Even with the invading army trying to batter down his door, Gabriel saunters over like a boss to take care of business.
 He carries a goblet to his new crusader enemies.
 Carlyle is fucking relishing his V/O here, telling the boys he could use a drop to drink.
 Combat is mostly copy/pasted over from LOS 1.
-The Light/Dark powers from the first are replaced by the Astral Sword, which steals like from enemies on use, and the Chaos Claws, which tear apart armor.
+The Light/Dark powers from the first are replaced by the Astral Sword, which steals life from enemies on use, and the Chaos Claws, which tear apart armor.
 Also, being a creature of the night now, you can now feed on stunned enemies for more life.

 The combat ends, Gabriel pushes the battering ram out of his front door to look at the oncoming horde.
 Robert fucking Carlyle growls the “miserable pile of secrets” line from Symphony of the Night and I just don’t know how I feel about that.
 The gold-armored angel from last week’s trailer flies down.
 A fight breaks out.
-The game then interrupts your regularly scheduled fight so that a full blown Shadow of the Colossus game can occur.
+The game then interrupts your regularly scheduled fight so that a full blown Shadow of the Colossus game can occur, with Gabriel vs a giant armored golem.
 The intrusion is far better implemented than the first game, which was just blatant rip off.
-Here, Gabriel climbs the giant armored golem to survive the gold warrior hunting him every step of the way.
+Here, Gabriel climbs the golem to survive the gold warrior hunting him every step of the way.
 You dodge his arrows to break off new sections to climb.
 Blades and gears block your path all the way.
 Once at the top, Gabriel tears off the faceplate, finds the beast’s brain and, again, being a goddamned creature of the night, vomits blood on it, corrupting it from top to bottom, causing the entire thing to fall apart, and ruin the entire front of the castle.
 Who the hell knows what stage this actually is in game, but I don’t know what the fuck they’ve got in mind for a closer.

 4:50–THE END IS NIGH